Atria | 2020

 Mick sees a dam that has suffered years of neglect and oversight, but some of the former townsfolk of Galesburg – dead or alive – see an opportunity for the revenge they’ve been seeking for decades.

 The second POV is that of Aaron Ellsworth, the son of the Sherriff of Chilewaukee.
-He was kicked out of the Coast Guard because of his violent anger and has stumbled onto a path of drugs and bad crowds.
-When he ends up at The Chill to test his Coast Guard training out one more time, he ends up seeing and doing some strange shit that will change the path his life was taking, but not in a way anyone would have wanted.
-I mean, anything is better than being a drunk and a junkie, I guess?
+He was kicked out of the Coast Guard because of his violent anger.
+Since then he’s stumbled onto a path of drugs and bad crowds.
+When he ends up at The Chill to test his Coast Guard training out one more time, he ends up seeing and doing some strange shit that will change the path his life was taking.

 What happens to Aaron brings out Gillian Mathers, who works for the Department of Environmental Protection and has ties to Galesburg.
 She’s expecting to investigate a dead body at The Chill, but when she starts seeing strange shit and listens to Aaron’s tale of what he claims really happened, the case turns into something much weirder.